There is no denying: website popups are the most popular and the most effective tools to capture email addresses.

 That said, capturing their emails during the first visit is crucial because the second one might never happen.

 Be generous to your first-time visitors and offer a little extra something in exchange for an email address.
 For example:

 - access to a webinar or a course

 Such incentives are called “lead magnets” because, well, they help you attract more leads.
 If you want to learn more, you can read our detailed guide to using lead magnets on a website.

 2. Be clear about what new subscribers are signing up for

-Another little tip to encourage your website visitors to convert is powering up your subscription form with a proper call-to-action.
+How do you choose the right CTA for your email capture form?
 Think of the words that would fill you with excitement and the perception of accomplishment.
 In most cases, “Subscribe” or “Sign up” won’t make it to your list, will they?
 Here is a couple of ideas for you to start off:

 - “Join the tribe”